-- Continued Services.
-If you enroll in a health insurance plan through Your Health Idaho, you may receive or continue receiving services through Purchased and Referred Care, tribal health programs or urban Indian health programs and also get services from providers on a plan through Your Health Idaho.
+- If a member of one of the recognized groups enrolls in a health insurance plan through Your Health Idaho, they can still receive or continue receiving services through Purchased and Referred Care (PRC), tribal health programs, or urban Indian health programs and also begin receiving services from providers with a plan through Your Health Idaho.

 Click the links below for answers to frequently asked questions.

 Yes.
-Just let them know that you have health insurance obtained through Your Health Idaho so they can bill the insurance company for services they provide to you.
-If you enroll in a plan through Your Health Idaho, you may also be able to receive care from providers who are not included under PRC coverage.
+Just let them know you have health insurance through Your Health Idaho and they will bill the insurance company for services they provide to you.
+With an insurance plan through Your Health Idaho, you may also be able to receive care from providers that are not included under PRC coverage.

 Just like enrolled members of a Tribe, you may be eligible for free or low-cost coverage, based on income, and you may be eligible for financial help to pay for premiums and copays.
-You will be exempt from the penalty for not enrolling in a health plan that offers the “minimum coverage” If you complete the exemption form.
-However, you will only be able to sign up for health coverage through Your Health Idaho during open enrollment periods.
+However, you will only be able to sign up for health coverage through Your Health Idaho during Open Enrollment periods each fall.
 Enrolled members of federally recognized Tribes receive additional benefits under the Affordable Care Act.
+(See benefits listed above.)

 Yes.
-In order to be eligible for financial help such as tax credits, an individual must file an income tax return.
-Your total household income will need to be reported when applying for health coverage through Your Health Idaho.
-You will be required to include your income from Indian trust land, natural resources, and items of cultural significance in the application.
+In order to be eligible for tax credits that can help pay for some or all of your monthly insurance premiums and Cost-Sharing Reductions, you must file an income tax return.
+Your return must report your total household income including your income from Indian trust land, natural resources, and items of cultural significance.